 Things to avoid when cleaning your phone:

 It is very important to regularly clean your phone, however, it’s equally important to use the correct products to ensure you don’t damage your device whilst doing so.
-Cleaning your phone with abrasive materials, such as alcohol wipes, could strip the phone of its coating and actually scratch the screen, according to Apple.
+According to Apple, cleaning your phone with abrasive materials, such as alcohol wipes, could strip the phone of its coating and actually scratch the screen.
 When reaching for things to clean your phone with, here is a list of things you should avoid:

 - Alcohol-based cleaners (including alcohol-based disinfectant wipes)